jamesward/play2bars/ARTICLE.md

       val barTable = table[Bar]("bar")
     }

 This is a very simple entity that will store a list of `Bar` objects.
 Each `Bar` has a name and an `id` property for the primary key.
-The case class in Scala basically super charges a class adding a number of syntactic conveniences.
+The case class in Scala is immutable and basically super charges a class adding a number of syntactic conveniences.
 It also allows it to be used for pattern matching which can be quite handy when matching form values returned from the client.
 The `AppDB` object is an instance of the `Schema` that Squeryl will map into the database.
 In this case we are only defining one table that will be called `bar` in the database.
 Because the schema is defined as an object, it makes it a singleton instance.

 With Squeryl you can programatically create the database schema by calling the `AppDB.create` method.
-However, it is a better approach to manually create the SQL scripts for doing database evolutions.
+However, a better approach is to manually create the SQL scripts (what play calls evolutions scripts).
+Play will then to track your database schema evolutions by checking the database schema against these SQL scripts.
+When Play detects the schema is out of date it, it will suggest applying this SQL script.
+It only does this while in DEV mode, in PROD mode it applies the script before starting the application.
 This allows us to have full control over the changes in our database schema and version the schema changes in case a rollback needs to happen.

 Create a new file named `conf/evolutions/default/1.sql` containing:

     # --- First database schema